-SA 540 sets out the key requirements relating to the three testing approaches in designing and performing further audit procedures in a manner that is not biased towards obtaining audit evidence that may be corroborative or towards excluding audit evidence that may be contradictory.
+SA 540 sets out the key requirements relating to the three testing approaches in designing and performing further audit procedures in a audit evidence that may be corroborative or towards excluding audit evidence that may be contradictory.

 In some cases, however, auditors may decide to make enquiries of others who participate in preparing and presenting the financial report and assertions therein, including individuals who have specialised knowledge relating to the matters about which written representations are requested.
 Such individuals may include: